kubeluk/SolidDCAT-Profile/spec.md

 An instance of type `dcat:Distribution` MUST be created as a secondary resource by referencing the primary catalog record resource and an additional fragment identifier component.

-The fragement identifier component for a distribution MAY be `#dist`.

 The created dataset / dataset series MUST link the created distribution via `dcat:distribution`.